mvolkmann/blog/src/smalltalk.md

 `Array` instances are fixed-length, ordered collections.

-The following table describes some of the instance methods defined in `Array`, `ArrayedCollection`, `SequenceableCollection`, and `Collection`.
+The following table describes some of the instance methods defined in the `Array`, `ArrayedCollection`, `SequenceableCollection`, and `Collection` classes.

 TODO: Finish added descriptions of these methods.